Understanding the Confusion Matrix

 Deployment & Monitoring Serve the dish, maintain quality

-When I say “choose a metric,” right away you start hearing words like Recall, Precision, F1 score, Accuracy… On top of that, people start talking about the confusion matrix.
+When I say “choose a metric,” right away you start hearing words like Recall, Precision, F1-score, Accuracy… On top of that, people start talking about the confusion matrix.
 And that’s usually where I completely lose my footing.

 Which made it… somewhat awkward to properly explain my choices.
 But that was before.
 Since then, I went to Lourdes, I saw the light, and now I almost understand everything.

-So yeah — that’s exactly what we’re going to talk about in this post.
-As usual, I’ll start very slowly, without assuming anything about your math background (okay, you still need to know how to add and divide), but by the end — pinky swear — your ideas will be crystal clear.
+So yeah, that’s exactly what we’re going to talk about in this post.
+As usual, I’ll start very slowly, without assuming anything about your math background (okay, you still need to know how to add and divide), but by the end, pinky swear, your ideas will be crystal clear.
 You’ll be able to choose and explain the metric for your ML project… and also to legitimately worry if a test tells you that you may have caught this or that disease.

 Alright.
 Let’s get started.

-The Matrix
+Drawing The Matrix

 To kick things off, I want to finally put to rest this whole “how do I draw a confusion matrix?” question.